-The reigning champions are Hambrook having won the fourteenth renewal on 15th September 2019 (match report and statistics below) and the trophy is permanently on display in the Barley Corn pub.
+The reigning champions are Chidham having won the sixteenth renewal on 12th September 2021 and the trophy is permanently on display in the Barley Corn pub.

 13/09/20: Chidham v Hambrook (Chidbrook Cup 2020)

 Chidham won the toss and opted to field first

 And so it came to pass - after seven years of frustration, Chidham finally regained the Chidbrook Cup with a comfortable seven wicket victory over Hambrook at Bosham on Sunday.

 Chidham skipper Keith Davey left no stone unturned in his quest for Chidbrook Cup success and enlisted the sevices of league players Joel Lane and Ajit Sambhi to boost his team's chances.
 Hambrook on the other hand had to make do without Will Parker, Steve Parker and Tom Wild from the team which won by the narrowest of margins in 2019.